 The administrative support technology program prepares you for a career in a variety of business settings including government, education, corporate settings, and health care.
 You will receive a foundation in computer software applications, business office procedures, and document preparation as well as opportunities to develop appropriate professional interpersonal and human relations skills.
-This program is exclusively available to students seeking admission to the National Technical Institute for the Deaf.
+This program is available for qualified deaf and hard of hearing students.

-The administrative support technology program provides students with opportunities to develop skills needed in processing information using a variety of integrated office software applications as well as appropriate professional interpersonal communication skills.
+The administrative support technology program, offered by RIT's National Technical Institute for the Deaf, provides students with opportunities to develop skills needed in processing information using a variety of integrated office software applications as well as appropriate professional interpersonal communication skills.
 Graduates will input, manipulate, and retrieve data; use interactive office software and e-mail; learn information processing skills for applications such as word processing, spreadsheet, presentation, and database; and perform other office duties.

 The administrative support technology is available as an associate in applied science (AAS) degree or as an Associate+Bachelor’s Degree Program.